A living pool with a gentle splash in the family garden

-Shady place under the Japanese blue vine
+Shady spot under the Japanese blue vine

-A Living Pool that enchants the senses
+A living pool that enchants the senses

 An oasis of peace under the treetops